fish-shell/fish-shell/doc_src/index.rst

 Examples::

+    # List the .foo files, or warns if there aren't any.
     ls *.foo

-    # Lists the .foo files, or warns if there aren't any.
+    # List the .foo files, if any.
     set foos *.foo
     if count $foos >/dev/null
         ls $foos
     end
-    # Lists the .foo files, if any.

 .. [#] Technically, unix allows filenames with newlines, and this splits the ``find`` output on newlines.
 If you want to avoid that, use find's ``-print0`` option and :ref:`string split0<cmd-string-split0>`.